 The main ingredient is 15 per cent L-ascorbic acid which is an anti-ageing workhorse.
 It brightens, firms and protects the skin.
 Working together with vitamin C is pumpkin ferment and pomegranate extract which refine pores and slough off dead skin cell so you get a more even skin tone.

 Drunk Elephant also added Indian gooseberry to reduce the signs of ageing caused by stress (a skincare benefit we all need nowadays).
-The Day Serum is as much of a corrective brightener as it is a preventive serum.
+The Day Serum is as much of a corrective brightener as it is a preventive vitamin c serum.

 The effects last 72 hours after you apply it.
-It’s like a tonic for the face because it visibly wakes up a tired-looking face while preventing fine lines and wrinkles.
+It’s like a tonic for the face because it visibly wakes up a tired-looking face while preventing lines and wrinkles.

 The Drunk Elephant C-Firma Day Serum is stored in the cutest of bottles.
 The packaging is functional, too, since it’s tightly sealed to keep the serum from oxidizing.